TownOfBrookline/general_bylaws/ARTICLE 07/ARTICLE 07.06.md

           (17) in a manner that violates any provision of state or federal law.

+          (18) in a manner such that the town permit is not visible from the public way.

 (b)  Newsracks may be secured to one another provided that
      they are no more than six inches apart and provided that the newsracks are aligned in a row that is